mrsahin101/Fundamentals_of_Programming_Csharp/Chapter2_Primitive_Types_and_Variables/Notes.md

 - Conclusion is that floating-point number arithmetic can produce mistakes, therefore not appropriate for fields when you need absolutly precise calculations like finance.

 ## Decimal Data Type
+- C# supports called decimal floating-point arithmetic.
+When we do this we don't lose accuracy.
+- Decimal type is 128-bit.
+It has precision 28-29 decimal places.
+- This type is almost perfect for financal calculations or where precisions matters a lot.
+- Double type allows us to work with very big numbers or very small numbers with less precision.
+In other hand Decimal type allows us to work with smaller range of values but with high precision.
+- Calculations with Decimal type done by software.
+Double type is done by hardware(usually).
+That's why Calculations with Decimal type is so much slower than Double type.
+Use Decimal only when it's really necessary.